btimofeev/UniPatcher/app/src/main/res/raw-pl/faq.md

 #### Co mogę zrobić z typem pliku .ECM?

 ECM jest formatem skompresowanego pliku specyficznego dla image-ów z dysku.
 Możesz go zdekompresować używając [ZArchiver] (http://play.google.com/store/apps/details?id=ru.zdevs.zarchiver).

-#### Aplikacja wyświetla błąd: "Nie można skopiować pliku".

-The error occurs on some devices with Android 4.4+ having an external SD card.
-Android does not allow applications to write data to a SD card on these devices (a detailed description of the problem [here](http://www.androidpolice.com/2014/02/17/external-blues-google-has-brought-big-changes-to-sd-cards-in-kitkat-and-even-samsung-may-be-implementing-them/)).

-There are several ways to solve this problem:

-- Do not apply patches to the ROM file located on the external SD card.
-Just move the ROM file into the internal memory of the device.
-- Specify the path to any directory in the internal memory of the device as the output directory (in the settings).
-- Specify the path to **Android/data/org.emunix.unipatcher/** directory on the external SD card as the output directory (in the settings).
-- Zainstaluj [SDFix](https://play.google.com/store/apps/details?id=nextapp.sdfix) aplikację [Wymaga dostępu do ROOT (Jeżeli nie wiesz co to ROOT, albo nie wiesz ja zrootować swoję urządzenie sprawdź https://www.xda-developers.com)].

-#### Aplikacja wyświetla błąd: "Plik ma złą sumę kontrolną po złatkowaniu".

-Może jest to bug w moim programie.
-Proszę skontaktuj się ze mną przez [e-mail] (mailto:unipatcher@gmail.com) i załącz łatkę w liście.

 #### Czy UniPatcher ma dodatkowe funkcje?